-Tertiary structure refers to the three-dimensional structure of monomeric and multimeric protein molecules.
-The α -helixes and β -pleated-sheets are folded into a compact globular structure.
-The folding is driven by the non-specific hydrophobic interactions, the burial of hydrophobic residues from water, except that the structure is stable only when the parts of a protein domain lock into place by specific tertiary interactions, such as salt bridges, hydrogen bonds, and the tight packing of side chains and disulfide bonds.
-The disulfide bonds are extremely rare in cytosolic proteins, since the cytosol (intracellular fluid) is generally a reducing environment.
+Tertiary structure refers to the three structure of monomeric and multimeric protein molecules.
+The $\alpha$ -helixes and $\beta$ -pleated-sheets are folded into a compact globular structure.
+The folding is driven by the non-specific hydrophobic structure is stable only when the parts of a protein domain lock into place by specific tertiary interactions, such as salt bridges, hydrogen bonds, and the tight packing of side chains and disulfide bonds.
+The disulfide bonds are extremely in cytosolic proteins, since the cytosol (intracellular fluid) is generally a reducing environment.